-Considering the criteria and judgments in the determination and recognition of the mentioned taxes, as of March, 2021, no situations have been identified that generate tax uncertainty and that must be recognized in the accounting according to the framework defined by IFRIC 23.
+Considering the criteria and judgments in the determination and recognition of the mentioned taxes, as of September, 2021, no situations have been identified that generate tax uncertainty and that must be recognized in the accounting according to the framework defined by IFRIC 23.

-(\) By 2020, it included a reduction in the income tax payable through the "obras por impuestos" mechanism.
-During 2020, four Grupo Nutresa companies were linked with a total investment of \$ 19,955, whose projects aim to improve the conditions for the training and development of educational skills of 80,353 students from various municipalities in the Department of Antioquia.
-To date, these contracts are in force, with approximately 80% compliance.
+() By 2020, it included a reduction in the income tax payable through the "obras por impuestos" mechanism.
+During 2020, four Grupo Nutresa companies were linked with a total investment of \$19,955, whose projects aim to improve the conditions for the training and development of educational skills of 80,353 students from various municipalities in the Department of Antioquia.
+To date, these contracts are completely liquidated.

-13.3 Income tax expenses
+15.3 Income tax expenses